 Since Langosta doesn’t have much, we recommend to rent a car so you can easily go back and forth between Tamarindo.
 Otherwise, it’s a hot and dusty walk (around 30 minutes).
 If you go out at night, you should take a taxi or drive for safety, don’t walk.
 You can also rent a golf cart.

-If you stay in Tamarindo, you don’t need a car at all.
+If you stay in Tamarindo, you don’t have to have a car.
 So if you don’t want to drive, stay in Tamarindo.
 You can still find some very nice upscale and quiet hotels in the back of Tamarindo town so you don’t have to be in the middle of the hustle and bustle.

 Langosta has the only all-inclusive resort between the two

 There aren’t any all-inclusive resorts in Tamarindo, the Occidental Langosta is the only one in the area.

 Basically, it depends on what you’re looking for.
 You should stay in Tamarindo if you want to be closer to restaurants, shops and more nightlife.
 It is a lot more fun to stay in Tamarindo since there are more people.